onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ### 5. Cross-device with SMS in Spanish
 (on private mode of one of the desktop browsers and both Android Chrome and iOS Safari mobile browsers)

-that doesn't have media recorder API support (Chrome on iOS)

 Given user is